rust-unofficial/patterns/intro.md

 Rust is not object-oriented, and the combination of all its characteristics, such as functional elements, a strong type system, and the borrow checker, makes it unique.
-Because of this, rust design patterns vary with respect to other traditional object-oriented programming languages.
+Because of this, Rust design patterns vary with respect to other traditional object-oriented programming languages.
 That's why we decided to write this book.
 We hope you enjoy reading it!
 The book is divided in three main chapters: